ChromaPDX/wallet/README.md

-# Openchain Wallet
+# ChromaCoin Wallet

-This repository contains the source code of the Openchain reference wallet.
-The wallet is available at [wallet.openchain.org](https://wallet.openchain.org/).
+This repository contains the source code of the ChromaCoin reference wallet.
+The wallet is available at [https://github.com/ChromaPDX/wallet](https://github.com/ChromaPDX/wallet).
+It is hosted at [http://wallet.chroma.fund/#/addendpoint](http://wallet.chroma.fund/#/addendpoint)

 ## Quickstart
 ```sh buildAndRun.sh```